flox/flox/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature request
-about: flox doesn't do everything yet but maybe it can do your thing
+about: Flox doesn't do everything yet but maybe it can do your thing
 labels: feature

 ---